 The Council will work with relevant partners and developers to facilitate the creation of an integrated network of green infrastructure within and beyond Adur.
-A Green Infrastructure Strategy will be produced and developments will be expected to comply with this document.
+A Green Infrastructure Strategy will be produced by the Council and developments will be expected to comply with this document.
+All new major developments will need to demonstrate how they will contribute to the implementation of the Green Infrastructure Strategy both at site level and with regard to the wider green infrastructure network.